SiriDB/grafana-siridb-http-example/README.md

 ![alt SiriDB HTTP select](/png/siridb-http-select.png?raw=true)

-If you want to select series based on regular expression then a good pratice is to create a dynamic group.
+If you want to select series based on regular expression, then a best pratice is to create a dynamic group.
-For the next example we create the following two groups:
+For the current example we create the following two groups:
 ```
 create group `disk_io_counters_read_bytes` for /.*disk_io_counters_read_bytes/
 create group `disk_io_counters_write_bytes` for /.*disk_io_counters_write_bytes/